 Sponsor: PBS (2100 Crystal Dr., Arlington, VA 22202).

-As a New York Times bestselling author, online game developer and designer, Kinney has been named one of Time magazine’s 100 Most Influential People in the World.
-His seventh book, Diary of a Wimpy Kid: The Third Wheel, is the biggest print book of 2012.
-His book series has over 83 million in print worldwide, translated into more than 40 languages.
-He spent his childhood in the Washington, D.C., area and moved to New England in 1995.
+Jeff Kinney is an online game developer and designer, and a #1 New York Times bestselling author.
+Jeff was named one of Time magazine's 100 Most Influential People in the World.
+He spent his childhood in the Washington, D.C. area and moved to New England in 1995.
 Jeff lives in southern Massachusetts with his wife and their two sons.

 Chris Kratt, along with his brother, Martin, is co-founder of The Kratt Brothers Company and co-creator and co-executive producer of the PBS KIDS animated show, WILD KRATTS.
 In addition to WILD KRATTS, Chris and Martin have created and produced more than 200 episodes of award-winning children's series including "Kratts' Creatures," "Zobomafoo with the Kratt Brothers" and "Kratt Bros.
 Be the Creature."
 Chris has twice been nominated for an Emmy(r) Award for Outstanding Writing in a Children's Series for his work on WILD KRATTS.
 Chris Kratt holds a Bachelor of Arts in Biology from Carleton College and is a Richter Fellow and Watson Fellow.